passat05/retail-data-analysis/README.md

 **Content**

-You are provided with historical sales data for 45 stores located in different regions - each store contains a number of departments.
+One of the leading retail stores in the US, Walmart, would like to predict the sales and demand accurately.
+There are sales data available for 45 stores of Walmart located in different regions - each store contains a number of departments.
 The company also runs several promotional markdown events throughout the year.
 These markdowns precede prominent holidays, the four largest of which are the Super Bowl, Labor Day, Thanksgiving, and Christmas.
 The weeks including these holidays are weighted five times higher in the evaluation than non-holiday weeks.

-Within the Excel Sheet, there are 3 Tabs – Stores, Features and Sales
+Within Folder Data, there are 3 files – Stores, Features and Sales

 **Stores**

 Anonymized information about the 45 stores, indicating the type and size of store

 **Features**
 Contains additional data related to the store, department, and regional activity for the given dates.

 Store - the store number